Categories

 The mining industry is one of the oldest & most hazardous commercial sectors where the use and implementation of modern technology are very gradual.
 Mining companies utilize a plethora of expensive equipment in a high stakes & cost environment.
 In these cases, asset health is critical to the safety & profitability of the mine.

-This is where IoT-driven Predictive maintenance can be a gamechanger.
+This is where IoT-driven Predictive maintenance can be a game changer.
 It has the potential to collect and analyze environmental and equipment data instantaneously and conduct real-time risk and area evaluation.
 It reduces the risk of downtime & loss due to machine failure and reduces overall maintenance & spare part costs of high capital-intensive machinery.
 The application of IoT in the mining industry is quintessential because of its advantages for large-scale operations in mining, where the operating environment is constantly changing & workforce operates in a compact, adapting, and potentially hazardous environment.

 Let’s first try to understand the what makes maintenance for the mining industry difficult: